WEPN (AM): WHN (1922–1948)

 Originally owned by the Ridgewood Times newspaper, WHN was one of the first radio stations in New York City, going on the air on March 18, 1922, at AM frequency 833 kilocycles.
 The station's schedule was not originally published in its owner's radio page.
 The first mention of the station in the press may have been in the Brooklyn Eagle of April 9, 1922, with the following schedule: 9-11 a.m., Hour For Women; 12:15 p.m., Lunch Hour Gossip; 3:15, Afternoon Tea Discussion; 4:15, Radio Gossip For Amateurs, Boy Scout News.
 The "Radio Gossip" appears to have been instructions on how to build or operate a radio set by E.H.
-Lewis of the New York Y.M.C.A.
-Radio School.
+Lewis of the New York YMCA Radio School.
 Before the end of April, WHN had added a two-hour Sunday afternoon program of religious music and a brief sermon, and augmented its Monday through Saturday programming with a talk on real estate at 6:15 p.m., and a children's bedtime story by James Baldwin at 7:15, followed by jazz or another talk.

 The station was sharing 360 meters with WJZ, WWZ and WOR.

 In March 1924, the station was sued in a test case by AT&T, for failure to pay for its use of AT&T's radio patents.
 Although AT&T denied rising public opinion that it was attempting to monopolize commercial broadcasting, it began to fear an antitrust investigation.
-In addition, WHN's defense was seen as weak, so the two parties agreed to settle out-of-court, which was reported as: "According to the stipulations of the settlement, the American Telephone and Telegraph Company released WHN from all liability for past infringement of its patents.
+In addition, WHN's defense was seen as weak, so the two parties agreed to settle out-of-court, which was reported as:

+According to the stipulations of the settlement, the American Telephone and Telegraph Company released WHN from all liability for past infringement of its patents.
 WHN paid $2,000 for a personal, non-transferable license to do general telephonic broadcasting, including for toll or hire, for the entire term of the patents.
-If at any time the power of WHN should be increased, the American Telephone and Telegraph Company will grant a new license on similar terms and for a proportionally larger fee."
+If at any time the power of WHN should be increased, the American Telephone and Telegraph Company will grant a new license on similar terms and for a proportionally larger fee.

 This settlement established a standard rate for a commercial license to use AT&T's radio patents, based on a station's transmitter power, set at $4 per kilowatt, although non-commercial stations were only charged $1.

 1938 WHN radio show, Whiz Kids.

 The station played jazz and contemporary dance music, including Sophie Tucker, Fletcher Henderson, and Duke Ellington, as well as broadcasting Columbia University football games.
 In 1928, the station was bought by the Loew's Theatre Organization.
 During the 1920s, the station's frequency changed to 830, 760, and then 1010.
 In the 1930s, it broadcast the Major Bowes Amateur Hour, which was picked up by the CBS Radio Network.

 In 1933, WHN became a full-time station when it acquired the licenses of WRNY and WQAO-WPAP with approval by the Federal Radio Commission on January 31 and February 3, respectively.